JianLoong/jianloong.github.io/content/posts/jplag.md

 java -jar ../jplag.jar -l java17 -vl -r results -s -m 50 zipped
 ```

-You can tweak JPlag settings to produce various outputs.
+You can also tweak JPlag settings to produce various outputs.
+You can look at the various flags or options using their documentation.

 Here is a screenshot of the results.